 Attorneys whose cases involve appraisals should be vigilant in reviewing appraisal reports and engage professional appraisal review services to determine any deficiencies in the report.

-While appraisal review is most commonly used by opposing council to provide important information for their litigation strategy, review is a critical tool for retaining counsel, who can benefit by learning of any deficiencies in an appraisal report before they become liabilities in court.
+While appraisal review is most commonly used by opposing council as an expert rebuttal that provides important information for their litigation strategy, review is also a critical tool for retaining counsel, who can benefit by learning of any deficiencies in an appraisal report before they become liabilities in court.

 Jack Young, ASA—MTS/ARM, CPA